 - 4.5.
-The newly increased scope of the audit function has a direct impact on the geographical territory to be covered by its activities, with audit activities planned over the whole FCE territory and training and strategical coordination meeting taking place throughout the EU territory.
+The scope of the work of the FCE audit team has a direct impact on the geographical territory to be covered by its activities, with audit activities planned over the whole FCE territory and training and strategical coordination meeting taking place throughout the EU territory.
 EU Regulations are prescriptive in terms of their requirements for site visits and limited scope for remote auditing.
 There will therefore be a significant increase in transport incurred by staff.
 This will be mitigated through maximising the use of public transport.

 - 4.6.
 There are no implications with respect to:

 - Legal

 - Equality

 - Human Rights

 - Health and Safety.